English

 We promote parents and carer involvement through communication, workshops, support resources to practise reading at home and special events.

-Our pupils thoroughly enjoy our extra-curricular Press club which helps our Year 2 pupils hone their writing, editing, proofreading and presentation skills.
+Our pupils thoroughly enjoy our extra-curricular club which helps our Year 2 pupils hone their writing, editing, proofreading and presentation skills.

 Key documents